UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-Usually, a note is just a note.
-The xpath section below lists when this is the case.
-In the case that an xpath has a specific attribute and value, prepend the value to the text node.
+Usually, a :code:`note` is just a :code:`note`.
+The XPath section below lists when this is the case.
+In the case that an XPath has a specific attribute and value, prepend the value to the text node.

 Justification